-- If your availability has changed or will be changing soon, or you have moved or have changed your contact and/or banking information, contact the SPP Payroll and Administrative Assistant so this information can be updated in the SPP database. - For information on SP relations, or if you have any questions, contact the Recruitment and Training Specialist - If you need a Letter of Employment, please contact the Payroll and Finance Assistant. - If you need your Record of Employment (ROE), please contact the Central Payroll office: payroll.hr@utoronto.ca. - For other resources regarding your UTORid (including password verification and email services) use the UTORid Account Management page: https://www.utorid.utoronto.ca/ - For specific questions about a project booking or role, contact the Project Manager or your Trainer or Recruiter. - SPP staff contact information
+- If your availability has changed or will be changing soon, or you have moved or have changed your contact and/or banking information, contact the SPP Payroll and Administrative Assistant so this information can be updated in the SPP database. - For information on SP relations, or if you have any questions, contact the Recruitment and Training Specialist - For specific questions about a project booking or role, contact the Project Manager or your Trainer or Recruiter. - SPP staff contact information